 I’m a stay at home mom of 3 kids under 5 so I didn’t have 8 hours a day to blog.
 But I did spend at least a 3-4 hours every day working on my blog traffic.
 If you are feeling desperate like I was, I’ll show you everything I did to increase my blog pageviews!
 One very intentional month changed everything.

 This post contains affiliate links to products I use and love.

-The product I purchased to learn everything that got me here:
+The one thing I purchased to learn everything:

 The state of my blog before this month